Colossal

 Why I Started This Project

 I got into game development because no modern FPS titles were scratching my movement shooter itch.
 Tired of the same-old options, I decided to create my own.
 My journey started with a passion for building content in other people’s games—whether making levels in Little Big Planet, crafting Minecraft hub worlds, or modding levels for Titanfall 2.
-With this background, game development felt like a natural next step.
+With this background love for creation, game development felt like a natural next step.
 Little did I know, it would lead me down a rewarding rabbit hole.
 After almost 5 years of various projects, I finally felt ready to create my own movement shooter—and that's how Colossal was born.
 Drawing inspiration from my favorite franchises like Titanfall and Halo, I’m putting my own spin on the genre to create a fast-paced, dynamic arena shooter.

 Project Breakdown